Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Experiments

 In our main experiments, we choose six different languages to satisfy various downstream tasks.
 However, the composition of the dataset, including the number and selection of positives, still remains unexplored.
 In this section, we alter the composition of training datasets and specifically choose XLM-R to assess different downstream tasks.

-\subsubsection{Training with Only Unseen Language.}
+\subsubsection{Training with Only Unseen Language}

-We first construct another training dataset using multiple positives extracted from XNLI which comprises only four languages~(bg, el, vi and sw) that do not overlap with any language that will be tested in STS17 and STS22 so that all results exhibit models' fully transfer abilities.
-Besides, we add two more languages~(hi and th) to see whether cross-lingual signals from more languages that do not overlap with test languages can help improve the transfer ability.
+We first construct another training dataset using multiple positives extracted from XNLI which comprises only four languages: Bulgarian~(\textit{bg}), Greek~(\textit{el}), Vietnamese~(\textit{vi}) and Swahili~(\textit{sw}) that do not overlap with any language that will be tested in STS17 and STS22 so that all results exhibit models' fully transfer abilities.
+Besides, we add two more languages: Hindi~(\textit{hi}) and Thai~(\textit{th}) to see whether cross-lingual signals from more non-overlap languages can help improve the transfer ability.
 Figure~\ref{fig:transfer} shows the results.

-As reported in \citet{wang-etal-2022-english}, we also observe that CL-based methods exhibit remarkable transfer abilities to totally unseen languages.
+As reported in \citet{wang-etal-2022-english}, we also observe that CL-based methods exhibit remarkable transfer abilities on totally unseen languages.
 From Figure~\ref{fig:transfer}, we can observe a slight drop when incorporating two additional languages into the dataset.
 This finding aligns with the observation presented by~\citet{conneau-etal-2020-unsupervised}, where they highlight a trade-off between the number of languages and transfer performance.
-However, the strong transferability of multiple positives remains evident as training on completely non-overlapping languages can still yield competitive results compared to our original training dataset.
+However, the strong transfer ability of multiple positives remains evident as training on completely non-overlapping languages can still yield competitive results compared to our original training dataset.
 Besides, we also observe an obvious trend in Figure~\ref{fig:transfer} where all average results from multiple positives consistently surpass those from single positives.
 We believe that by bringing anchor sentences and all the remaining positives closer together, models can effectively capture the nuances of different languages and achieve better language representation.

-\subsubsection{Training with Only Seen Language.}
+\subsubsection{Training with Only Seen Language}

 We also explore the effect of training with only languages that will be tested in the STS17 and STS22 tasks.
-We remove the ru and zh from our dataset, which will not be evaluated in STS17 to see whether ru and zh provide more useful cross-lingual signals.
-Besides, we add two more additional languages, ar, and tr so that all the languages in this dataset~(en, de, fr, es, ar, tr) will be tested in the STS17 and STS22 tasks.
+We remove the \textit{ru} and \textit{zh} from our dataset, which will not be evaluated in STS17 to see whether \textit{ru} and \textit{zh} provide more useful cross-lingual signals.
+Besides, we add two more additional languages, Arabic~(\textit{ar}), and Turkish~(\textit{tr}) so that all the languages in this dataset~(\textit{en}, \textit{de}, \textit{fr}, \textit{es}, \textit{ar}, \textit{tr}) will be tested in the STS17 and STS22 tasks.
 The results are shown in Table~\ref{table_allin}.